 How do you store it?

-Store leftover Beef Barbacoa in an airtight container before putting in the fridge.
+Store leftover Beef Barbacoa in an airtight container before putting it in the fridge.
 It will last for at most 7 days.
-This way, you can serve the dish in different Mexican styles mentioned above!
+This way, you can serve the dish in the different Mexican styles mentioned above!

 How do you freeze it?

 If you want to make a large batch of it to serve on different occasions, it is safe to freeze the dish for up to 3 months.
 Remember to put some leftover liquid together with the meat before freezing it.

 - We recommend using a blender to combine the sauce ingredients well.
 It will be easier than mixing everything manually.

 - Also, control the spiciness of the dish by watching the amount of pepper you put.
 In addition, you can prepare the sauce a day in advance.
 Keep it chilled.

 - Mix some beer with the broth for extra flavor.

 - 3 pounds beef brisket (or chuck roast - trimmed of extra fat and cut into 2-inch chunks)

 - 2 medium Chipotle chiles in adobo sauce (add more if preferred)